HansLarsen/P5_Segwayrmp/README.md

-to install serial, libsegway, segway_rmp do:
+to install serial, libsegway do:

-cd src && git clone https://github.com/segwayrmp/libsegwayrmp && git clone https://github.com/segwayrmp/segway_rmp && git clone https://github.com/wjwwood/serial

 then do:

-cd serial && make && cd .. && cd segway_rmp && make && cd .. && cd libsegwayrmp && make && cd .. & cd ..
+cd serial && make && cd .. && cd libsegwayrmp && make && cd .. & cd ..

 These repositories are from here: https://github.com/segwayrmp/libsegwayrmp